Building Enterprise Security Architecture for Business Protection | CQ

 Basically, instead of using an existing framework as your “start to finish” solution, you can borrow elements of that framework and adapt them to your needs.

 Identify Your Specific Needs

-The SABSA framework outlined above is meant to provide a comprehensive umbrella for your enterprise network security architecture framework.
 Tackling everything all at once might be a little too much, however.
 Trying to create an entire framework from scratch overnight is a sure-fire way to miss important details and ensure that there aren’t sufficient resources to implement the changes.

 Rather than trying to fix everything all at once with a single framework, it can be helpful to identify what your biggest challenges/needs are and use that information to jump-start your security architecture design.

-Here, performing a network security audit/assessment can help.
+Here’s when performing a network security audit/assessment can help.
 These assessments can be used to identify specific vulnerabilities that need fixing so you can prioritize the most important issues that have the biggest impact on your network security and regulatory compliance.

 This helps you focus your efforts and ease your organization into the changes so your security framework implementation can be carried out without undue strain on your resources.

 Get Buy-In for the Cyber Security Architecture Framework from All Levels of Your Organization